abriosi/sums-of-three-cubes/README.md

 - Verification of solutions for specific unsolved numbers
 - Reward system for finding valid solutions
+- Test number (3) that can be verified repeatedly without rewards
+- Known solved number (42) for testing reward mechanism
 - Safe handling of large numbers to prevent overflow
 - Event logging for verification attempts and solutions
 - Maximum safe value protection for cube calculations